PODSOUBENN/UCI-HAR-Analysis/README.md

 ```

 ### 3/ Construct "mydf_tidy" data.frame
-- In details the data catalog of dataset "mydf_tidy" :
+- In details, steps to construct dataset "mydf_tidy" :

     - based on mydf, apply a mean function on each measurements columns by "y" / "subject" / "ActivityLabel" columns
     - "pivot" measurements columns to row (Measurement=Column names of measurements columns, value=Value of measurements columns)